-Located roughly 24km off the coast of Sihanoukville, the island of Koh Rong Samloem is Cambodia’s best-kept secret.
+The island of Koh Rong Samloem is still Cambodia’s best-kept secret.

-The overall atmosphere of Koh Rong Samloem is also very immersive.
+It has maintained much of its laid-back, tranquil identity.
+The overall atmosphere of Koh Rong Samloem is also quite immersive.
 The lack of development and the low population gives the island a naturally relaxed atmosphere — a far cry from the Sihanoukville construction site!

-Tip: Just remember, Koh Rong Samloem is very much like Koh Rong insofar as you’re not spoilt for choice when it comes to shopping.
-There are very few convenience stores and one of the only pharmacies on the island is in M’pay Bay.
+Tip: Koh Rong Samloem is very much like Koh Rong in that shopping and supplies are limited: there are very few convenience stores and one of the only pharmacies on the island is in M’pay Bay.
 Make sure you stock up on essentials in Sihanoukville.

-Just like Koh Rong, it’s wise to plan ahead and book your stay in advance as accommodations on the Islands are limited and the best ones get fully booked quickly.
+Just like Koh Rong, it’s wise to plan ahead and book your stay in advance since accommodation on the islands is limited and the best places are quickly fully booked.

-Moving around on the Island isn’t that easy as there are no concrete roads or transportation systems.
-This means that the beach area you chose to stay will be the most important factor on how you will experience Koh Rong Samloem.
+Moving around on the island isn’t that easy because there are no concrete roads or transportation systems.
+This means that the beach area you stay in will be the most important factor in how you will experience Koh Rong Samloem.

-Saracen Bay is the main tourist spot and the most developed area in the whole of Koh Rong Samloem.
+Saracen Bay is the most popular tourist spot and the furthest developed area in the whole of Koh Rong Samloem.

 Over the last couple of years, the bay has seen a large number of changes.
-Shops, resorts, bars, and restaurants have multiplied, as have the offering of tours and activities.
+Shops, resorts, bars, and restaurants have multiplied, as has the number of tours and activities.

-You have the luxury of purchasing basic necessities such as snacks, sunscreen, mosquito repellant, and shampoo/conditioner in the convenience stores, but we recommend to buy them (for cheaper prices) in Sihanoukville before hopping on the ferry to the Islands.
+You can buy basic necessities such as snacks, sunscreen, mosquito repellent, and shampoo or conditioner in nearby convenience stores.
+But we recommend buying them at a lower cost in Sihanoukville before hopping on the ferry to the islands.

-Just a quick word of warning for anyone looking to stay in Saracen Bay: the beachfront can experience very strong winds from December through to March.
+Just a quick word of warning for anyone looking to stay in Saracen Bay: the beachfront can experience powerful winds from December through to March.

-Not surprisingly, this makes it a much less attractive area to visit — sitting on a beach with an Angkor beer and feeling the strong gusts of Cambodian air is not an ideal holiday situation!
+Not surprisingly, this makes it a much less attractive area to visit — sitting on a beach with an Angkor beer and feeling strong gusts of Cambodian air is not ideal!

-In terms of accommodation, there are approximately 25-30 places to stay on the beachfront, each with a different price tag depending on the amount of luxury offered.
+In terms of accommodation, there are approximately 25-30 places to stay on the beachfront, each with a different price tag depending on the level of luxury offered.

 Compared to other locations on the island, the prices here are slightly higher, simply because it’s the main port people arrive at.

-On the lower end of the price scale, expect to pay $20-$25 per night for a private room (usually with basic amenities and no air conditioning).
-On the higher end, you’ll likely pay anywhere between $50-$100 per night for a private room (mostly with nicer rooms and service, as well as air conditioning).
+At the lower end of the price scale, expect to pay $20-$25 per night for a private room (usually with basic amenities and no air conditioning).
+At the higher end, you’ll likely pay anywhere between $50-$100 per night for a private room (mostly with nicer rooms and service, as well as air conditioning).

 There’s also a backpacker hostel on Saracen Bay called Onederz — you can pick up a shared room for as little as $4-$8 per night depending on the season.

-Location #2: M’Pay Bay authentic village life and deserted tropical beaches
+Location #2: M’Pay Bay for authentic village life and deserted tropical beaches

 M’Pay Bay is one of Koh Rong Samloem’s northernmost beach destinations and is known as the island’s only real and authentic village on the island.